 - the provision of accommodation and support to vulnerable adults under the Care Act 2014.

 Connor is a volunteer advocate at the First Tier Tribunal (Asylum Support) with the Asylum Support Appeals Project, representing applicants who have been refused support under s4 or s95 Immigration and Asylum Act 1999.
-Connor is happy to accept instructions related to this work.
+He accepts instructions in related matters including judicial review challenges to delays in the provision of accommodation by the Home Office.
+He is particularly interested in cases which involve the crossover between community care and asylum support.

 Connor's public law practice underpins and complements his other practice areas.
 As well as judicial review proceedings relating to homelessness, the allocation of social housing and community care, he has a keen interest in any public law challenge on behalf of persons who find themselves without adequate accommodation or support.